 Prosecutors: Army official at Mar-a-Lago uploaded suspected child porn to Russian website

-A U.S. Army official formerly in charge of all White House communications at Mar-a-Lago was sentenced to three years of probation on Friday after he made false statements to a federal agent during a child pornography investigation.
+A military official formerly in charge of all White House communications for the U.S. Army at Mar-a-Lago was sentenced to three years of probation on Friday after he made false statements to a federal agent during a child pornography investigation.

-Ciccarella, a non-commissioned officer in charge of communications at Mar-a-Lago, used the username RICH25N to upload suspicious photographs and folders to the website iMGSRC.RU between November 2017 and February 2018 according to court documents.
+Ciccarella used the username RICH25N to upload suspicious photographs and folders to the website iMGSRC.RU between November 2017 and February 2018, according to court documents.

-The 34-year-old staff sergeant was stationed at Mar-a-Lago between Aug.
-2017 and March 2018, according to the Palm Beach Post.

-Ciccarella posted one photo of the underage girl wearing only underpants and standing next to a Christmas tree.
+He posted one photo of the underage girl wearing only underwear and standing next to a Christmas tree.
 He titled it “dirty comments welcomed.”
 He uploaded a similar photo of the girl playing a board game.

 Comments on the pictures included “can she be my present?” and “strip candy land!!!
 Why didn’t I think of that!”

+The 34-year-old staff sergeant was stationed at Mar-a-Lago between Aug.
+2017 and March 2018, according to the Palm Beach Post, which first reported the story.
+He was “responsible for setup and maintained all of the communications for the President at Mar-a-Lago,” according to a sentencing memo filed by his defense attorney.
+Previously, he was assigned to the White House switchboard in Washington, D.C., and was “responsible for making and placing calls for the President, Vice President and senior White House Staff,” the memo states.
+He also traveled with the president and vice president to maintain their communications.

+Ciccarella remains in the military, according to his attorney, although as a convicted felon he could face “separation” from the service, court records say.
+Prosecutors said the photos didn’t constitute child pornography and asked for a prison term up to six months, the Post reported.
+He faced a maximum of five years.

-Ciccarella’s use of a Russian website to upload sensitive images while working in close contact with Trump’s resort raised concerns among security experts.
+Ciccarella’s use of a Russian website to upload sensitive images while overseeing official communications at Trump’s resort raised concerns among security experts.
 It marked the latest security breach at or involving Mar-a-Lago.

 Peter Harrell, an adjunct senior fellow at the Center for a New American Security and former Obama administration State Department official, said Ciccarella’s case presented a “significant security risk” had U.S. authorities not discovered what Ciccarella was doing.